bradyhouse/house/fiddles/aws/overview.md

 	management of certain agreement documents.
 For example, using the interface you can download the details of their Service Organization Controls (SOC) or Payment Card Industry (PCI) reports.

+Mobile Services
+===

+Note, these services are new and are not featured (yet) on any of the exams.

+### Mobile Hub

+	Management console for mobile apps.
+If already have a mobile app, then using the service you create a "mobile hub".
+This will setup AWS services for you generating a cloud configuration file.
+You then use the AWS mobile SDK to connect your mobile app to your new AWS backend.

+### Pinpoint

+	New service that allows the user to create push notifications to drive mobile engagement.
+	For example one of your users is near a specific restaurant.
+Pinpoint might be used to send them a notification of a coupon should they decide to visit that restaurant.

+### AWS AppSync

+	New service (2017).
+It can be used to update data in mobile and web applications in real time.
+It can also be used to update data for offline users as soon as they reconnect.

+### Device Farm

+	Service that can be used to test mobile apps on real live devices.

+### Mobile Analytics

+	Amazon's analytics service designed for mobile apps.

+AR / VR
+===

+Note, Augmented Reality (AR) and Virtual Reality (VR) services are new and are not featured (yet) on any of the exams.

+### Sumerian

+	Service that can be used for AR, VR and 3D application design.
+It was launched in 2017.
+It is still in preview (or beta) mode.
+The service does not require any prior development (or coding) experience to develop 3D environments.

+Application Integration
+===

+### Step Functions

+	Service that can be used to manage and design workflows around lamba functions.
+It is a brand new service and not currently featured on any exam.

+### Amazon MQ

+	Service for creating message queues within an application.
+It is similar to RabbitMQ.

+### SNS
+	Simple Notification Service (SNS).
+The original AWS push notification service launched in 2006.

+### SQS

+	Simple Queue Service (SQS).
+One of the original AWS offerings.
+It can be used to "decouple" your infrastructure services.

+### SWF

+	Simple WorkFlow Service (SWF).
+One of the original AWS offerings.
+This service is actually employed by Amazon's warehouses to process orders.

+Customer Engagement
+===

+### Connect

+	Contact center as a service interface.
+Think of having your own call center in the cloud.
+	This is a new service.
+It is not (yet) covered on any exam.

+### SES

+	Simple Email Service (SES).
+It is a highly scaleable service that can be used to send and manage email communication with application users.
+This service is covered at high level on the Solutions Architect exam.

+Business Productivity
+===

+### Alexa for Business

+	Brand new service launched at re-invent in 2017.
+It provides a whole bunch of services (or functions).
+	For example it can be used to dial into a meeting room or re-order ink for a printer.
+It is not covered on any exam.

+### Chime

+	Service similar to Google Hangouts or Zoom Meetings.
+It can be used for video conferencing within AWS.
+	Meetings can be recorded even with very low bandwidth.

+### Work Docs

+	Service similar to Dropbox.
+It provides a way of safely and securely storing your work related documents in AWS.
+This service is featured on the Solutions Architect exam.

+### WorkMail

+	Service similar to Gmail.
+It provides a way of managing and sending email via AWS.

+Desktop & App Streaming
+===

+Note, these services are new and are not featured (yet) on any of the exams.

+### Workspaces

+	Virtual Desktop Infrastructure (VDI) service.
+It allows you to run different operating systems in the cloud.

+### AppStream 2.0

+	AWS version Citrix.
+It can be used to stream actual desktop applications, which are running in the cloud, to different devices.
+Interesting, it is the only service in AWS that actually includes a version number--2.0.

+Internet Of Things
+===

+Note, these services are new and are not featured (yet) on any of the exams.

+### iOT

+	Service for capturing data from mutiple iOT devices.

+### iOT Device Management

+	Scalable service that can be used managing mutiple iOT devices.

+### Amazon FreeRTOS

+	Amazon's Real Time Operating System (RTOS) offering.
+It is essentially an operating system designed for micro controllers.

+### Greengrass

+	Service that allows you to run local compute, messsaging, data caching, sync, and machine learning interface capabilities for connected devices in a secure way.

+Game Development
+===

+### GameLift

+	Service designed to help in the development of games.
+This service was launched in 2016 and is not currently not featured on any exams.